-As kids, we were excited about summer vacation.
-No school.
-No homework.
-Just relaxing and fun for three months.
+As kids, we were excited about summer vacation: no school, no homework, just relaxing and fun for three months.
 Fast-forward to you being the parent; summer vacation is not as exciting.
 Without school, what are your kids going to do all day?
 Sleep the days away and stay up all night?
-Without the structure of school, your kids’ sleep schedules can be completely nonexistent during the summer months unless you seize control.
-Our summer vacation sleep guide for kids can help.
+Without the structure of school, your kids’ sleep schedules can be completely nonexistent during the summer months.
+But all it takes to provide some structure for summer break is some good old-fashioned consistency.
 Below you'll find some ways to keep kids on a sleep schedule while still allowing them to enjoy their vacation.

 Because kids don’t have anywhere they need to be every day, they would stay up all night if they could.
 But just like during the school year, kids need a bedtime.
 Set a summer bedtime and a wake-up time, too.
 It is okay to let your kids go to bed later and sleep in a little, but within reason.
 Setting these times is a way to make sure they don't stay up all night and sleep their days away.

 Every parent knows that kids somehow tend to have so much energy come bedtime.
 To help them get to sleep, give them a late-night snack that promotes sleep.
 Foods like cherries, strawberries, tomatoes, and milk contain melatonin, which is what the body naturally releases when it is tired.
-Assisting the body into its natural state while sleeping can help your kids fall asleep faster.
+Helping the body into its naturally tired state can help your kids fall asleep faster.

 While getting ready for sleep, the body releases melatonin and the body temperature decreases; making the bedroom cool can help the body cool off faster.
 Sleeping in a cool room during the summer months can be a challenge, depending on where you live.
 Running your air conditioner all night is not your only option.
 Because the temperature drops at night, opening a window to get a nice breeze can be all they need.
 You can also use a fan on low to circulate the cooler air around the room.
 Between 60° and 68° is an ideal temperature range for sleeping.